Tutu’s last-ditch visa appeal for Dalai Lama rejected

 “The deputy president did not have a problem with the Dalai Lama,” Masebe said.
 “This does not suggest he would be in a position to grant a visa to the Dalai Lama.”

 The Dalai Lama had visited South Africa three times before and was welcomed by former president Nelson Mandela.
-But South Africa denied him a visa in 2009, openly admitting it feared alienating key trade partner China.
+But South Africa denied him a visa in 2009, openly admitting that it feared alienating key trade partner China.